 Kee’s is definitely an international chocolatier, as her flavors are inspired by, and the ingredients sourced from, destinations around the world.
 Try the honey saffron for a taste of Spain, or the citrusy yuzu chocolate from Japan.

 As Jacques Torres was inducted in the Chocolate Hall of Fame in 2016, you'd do well to visit one of his chocolate shops.
 His first chocolate store and factory came to Dumbo in 2000, and he has since opened six more locations around New York City: SoHo, Upper West Side, Rockefeller Center, Midtown, and two within Grand Central Station.
 You can even watch the chocolatiers craft these famed heavenly treats at several of these locations.

 Don't get so distracted you forget to taste the delicious chocolates, hot chocolate, and chocolate chip cookies.
 The shops always get creative around the holidays, offering fun, delightful goodies such as candy cane turkeys for Thanksgiving and chocolate snowmen for Christmas.

-Li-Lac has been satisfying chocolate cravings in the West Village since 1923 and boasts the title of the oldest chocolate house in Manhattan.
+Boasting the title of the oldest chocolate house in Manhattan, Li-Lac has been satisfying chocolate cravings in the West Village since 1923.
 This local New York City shop offers chocolates in memorable shapes (including the Empire State Building), as well as delicious treats like turtles and almond bark.
 They have a wide selection of NYC-themed gift boxes, in addition to NYC-shaped confections, making this a great spot to grab souvenirs for friends at home.
-They have 5 locations in the city (West Village, Greenwich Village, Grand Central, Chelsea Market, and a factory/retail location in Brooklyn).
+They have six locations in the city, in the West Village, Greenwich Village, Grand Central, and Chelsea Market in Manhattan plus Hudson Yards and Industry City in Brooklyn.